Why You Should Love Your Trees

 - Just three trees properly placed around a house can reduce air-conditioning needs by 30 percent and save 20-50 percent energy used for heating.
 (USDA Forest Service

-Healthy, mature trees add an average of 10 percent to a property’s value.
+- Healthy, mature trees add an average of 10 percent to a property’s value.
 (USDA Forest Service

-In laboratory research, visual exposure to settings with trees has produced significant recovery from stress within five minutes, as indicated by changes in blood pressure and muscle tension.
+- In laboratory research, visual exposure to settings with trees has produced significant recovery from stress within five minutes, as indicated by changes in blood pressure and muscle tension.
 (Dr. Roger S. Ulrich, Texas A&M University

-Trees combat the greenhouse effect as they absorb carbon dioxide, a greenhouse gas, and release oxygen in the air
+- Combat the greenhouse effect as they absorb carbon dioxide, a greenhouse gas, and release oxygen in the air

-Trees provide food not only for humans but also for birds and wildlife
+- Create food not only for humans but also for birds and wildlife

-Trees provide protection and habitat for wildlife.
+- Protect and create a habitat for wildlife.

-Trees protect children from ultra-violet rays.
+- Shield us from ultra-violet rays.

-Trees mark the seasons.
+- Mark the seasons.
 You know the time of year by gazing at a tree.

-Trees reduce violence.
+- Reduce violence.
 Trees and landscaping help to reduce the level of fear.

 Trees are a beautiful creation, very purposeful and provide us entertainment and relaxation as we watch the squirrels playing tree tag and listen to the birds singing or calling out to one another.